 Python on Aurora

-[!IMPORTANT] Importing python modules at large scale: We have system installed frameworks module described in this page, which contains common AI/ML packages such as PyTorch and TensorFlow.
-If the users have custom package or virtual environment installed in your own home or project directory, it is HIGHLY recommended to use the Copper package to help reducing I/O overhead in importing python package at large scale.
-We have seen that at a scale beyong 1000 nodes, importing python modules from home or lustre project directory might be significantly slow, or even crash the Lustre file system.
-Please refer to Copper on detailed instructions on loading custom installed python packages using Copper.
-If you only use packages from the system installed framework module, Copper is not needed.
+We have system-installed frameworks modules described in this page, which contain common AI/ML packages such as PyTorch and TensorFlow.
+If a custom package or virtual environment is installed in your own home or project directory, it is highly recommended to use the Copper package to help reduce I/O overhead when importing Python modules at large node counts.
+We have seen that beyond 1000 nodes, importing Python modules from a home or Lustre project directory might be significantly slower, or it may even crash the Lustre file system.
+Please refer to Copper for detailed instructions on loading custom-installed Python packages using Copper.

 AI/ML Framework Module